 I worked in Croatia for four summers, and have visited for the last five.
 I was a guide on Croatia sailing tours for three summers, and a private hire guide through four Balkan countries on the ultimate Balkans road trip for one.
 This means that I have had the chance to get to know both Croatia and all the surrounding Balkan countries very, VERY well.
 If it can be done as day trips from Dubrovnik, trust me, I have done it and probably gotten to know the destination very well also.

 Anyway, enough about me.
-Here are the top 15 Dubrovnik day trips that you can take while you are staying in what we lovingly call “Dub City.’
+Here are the top 15 Dubrovnik day tours and trips that you can take while you are staying in what we lovingly call “Dub City.’
 I will provide links to tours that I recommend, and also my personal thoughts about the destination/trip and which ones might warrant more than just a day trip.
 Some things in the Balkans are farther apart than you would think!

 This is a really long guide- pin it to your Pinterest boards to save for later!

 If you’re looking for things to do in Dubrovnik, I have you covered there also… only, it’s a separate (equally comprehensive) article.
-Click here to open my “Tour Guide’s Guide to the Best Things to Do in Dubrovnik,” also taken from quite a few years of experience.
+Click below to open my “Tour Guide’s Guide to the Best Things to Do in Dubrovnik,” also taken from quite a few years of experience.